wazo-platform/wazo-platform.org/content/uc-doc/contact_center/reporting.md

 ---

-full Call was not queued because queue was full, happens when the number of calls is greater than the maximum number of calls allowed to wait
+- `full`: The call was not queued because queue was full. happens when the number of calls is greater than the maximum number of calls allowed to wait

-closed Closed due to the schedule applied to the queue
+- `closed`: Closed due to the schedule applied to the queue

-joinempty No agents were available in the queue to take the call (follows the join empty parameter of the queue)
+- `joinempty`: No agents were available in the queue to take the call (follows the join empty parameter of the queue)

-leaveempty No agents available while the call was waiting in the qeuue
+- `leaveempty`: No agents available while the call was waiting in the queue

-divert_ca_ratio Call diverted because the ratio number of agent number of calls waiting configured was exceeded
+- `divert_ca_ratio`: Call diverted because the ratio number of agent number of calls waiting configured was exceeded

-divert_waittime Call diverted because the maximum expected waiting time configured was exceeded
+- `divert_waittime`: Call diverted because the maximum expected waiting time configured was exceeded

-answered Call was answered
+- `answered`: Call was answered

-abandoned Call hangup by the caller
+- `abandoned`: Call hangup by the caller

-timeout Call stayed longer than the maximum time allowed in queue parameter
+- `timeout`: Call stayed longer than the maximum time allowed in queue parameter

 ---

-## stat_queue_periodic Table {#stat-queue-periodic-table}
+### `stat_queue_periodic` Table {#stat-queue-periodic-table}

 This table is an aggregation of the queue_log table.